 Ridgid R2601 5-Inch Random Orbit Sander

-Problem 1: Sander loses power or stops functioning when applied to the surface
+Problem 1: Sander loses power or stops functioning when applied on the surface

 Possible Reasons:

-Solution: Take away the padding on the bottom and check whether the bearing assembly is sealed correctly beneath and every ball bearing is in place.
+Solution: Take away the padding on the bottom and check to see whether the bearing assembly is sealed correctly below and if every ball bearing is in place.
 If not, remove and change it.

-Over time, the motor brushes may get worn down and could cause the sander to lose power while the sander is applied to the surface.
+Over time, the motor brushes may get worn down and could cause the sander to lose power.

 Solution: Replace the motor brushes.

-Solution: Take off the motor and use a voltmeter to check where the problem lies with the electrical connection, or see whether your extension cord is loose.
+Solution: Take the motor off and use a voltmeter to check if the problem is with the electrical connection, or if your extension cord is loose.
 If any issues are found, replace the motor.

 Problem 2: Variable speed dial doesn’t function